-Table 81 Security > Certificates > Trusted CA
+Table 86 Security > Certificates > Trusted CA

-LABEL DESCRIPTION Import Certificate Click this to open a screen where you can save the certificate of a certification authority that you trust to the Zyxel Device.
-This is the index number of the entry.
-Name This field displays the name used to identify this certificate.
-Subject This field displays information that identifies the owner of the certificate, such as Common Name (CN), OU (Organizational Unit or department), Organization (O), State (ST) and Country (C).
-It is recommended that each certificate have a unique subject information. Туре This field displays general information about the certificate. ca means that a Certification Authority signed the certificate.
+LABEL DESCRIPTION Туре This field displays general information about the certificate. ca means that a Certification Authority signed the certificate.
 Modify Click the View icon to open a screen with an in-depth list of information about the certificate (or certification request).
 Click the Remove icon to delete the certificate (or certification request).
 You cannot delete a certificate that one or more features is configured to use.